Roofs and Ceilings

 If you require a Building Survey or a Structural Survey on a home, house or commercial property we as Building Surveyors have a wealth of experience and expertise that we can utilise to help you.

-We are more than happy for you to take a look at some of our example surveys by clicking http://www.1stassociated.co.uk/media.asp .
+We are more than happy to email you example surveys.
 We have surveyed many different types and eras of property from modernised Georgian properties to large industrial buildings.

 We really believe that you should see what you are getting in the form of an example Survey.
 What is more is that we are so confident with our higher than average standards that we believe that there is no other comparable survey available in the UK property and surveying market.